Read time 4 minutes

 Numerous Office 365 users frequently express concerns about the necessity and process of backing up their shared mailboxes.
 While Microsoft’s technical support team may not address every query, this article aims to provide a comprehensive answer to this common question.

 A shared mailbox, established by the Office 365 administrator, facilitates multiple users in sending and receiving messages from a single address.
 This feature assists organizations in managing customer inquiries and serves as a repository for data migration from on-premises public folders./p>

-Shared mailboxes are not associated with individual users, and it is configured to be accessed by several users like the Sales team, Accounts team, HR, etc.
+Shared mailboxes are not linked to individual users; instead, they are configured to be accessible by multiple users, such as the Sales team, Accounts team, HR, and more.

 However, there are other limitations as well.
 So, let’s have a look at them:

 Now, as you know about Shared Mailboxes, it’s necessary to know its limitations as well: